Bill

 Bill Summary

-A BILL 26-59 IN THE COUNCIL OF THE DISTRICT OF COLUMBIA To amend the Urban Forest Preservation Act of 2002 to amend the definition of a Special Tree, to require that the Mayor increase the fines and fees associated with the removal of Special Trees or Heritage Trees for inflation, and to modify the permissible uses of the Tree Fund.
+AN ACT IN THE COUNCIL OF THE DISTRICT OF COLUMBIA To amend the Urban Forest Preservation Act of 2002 to modify the definition of a Special Tree, to require that the Mayor increase the fines and fees associated with the removal of Special Trees or Heritage Trees for inflation, and to modify the permissible uses of the Tree Fund.

 AI Summary